centreon/centreon-plugins/doc/en/user/guide.rst

   UNKNOWN: Not good version for plugin mode.
 Excepted at least: 2.x.
 Get: 1.0

 -------------------------------------
-Can i have one standalone Perl file ?
+Can I have one standalone Perl file ?
 -------------------------------------

 We have done some tests and it will cost around 4% more of execution time.
 We are going to create a standalone Linux SNMP plugin.